Tknika/iombian-button-handler/README.md

 # IoMBian Button Handler

-This service checks the state of a momentary button connected to a GPIO pin and publishes the informacion through a ZeroMQ socket (port 5556 by default).
+This service checks the state of a momentary button connected to a GPIO pin and publishes the information through a ZeroMQ socket (port 5556 by default).

 The event list is: